SebC750/Art_Gallery_Portfolio/README.md

 - Used Bootstrap and react-router-dom to enhance styling and site navigation respectively.
 - Added links to my other social media (instagram, reddit and deviantart) for people to look deeper into my work and follow me there!
 However, i intend for this website to be a central hub for my art to be in so all future artworks will be served here first.

+## Development progress (as of 09/12/2024)
+- Initialized backend folder with a database.py file where I create a database class that holds credentials to access the db.
+Connection test was successful.
+- Initialized the commissions page where I show my prices for each type of artwork (sketch, lineart, color).
 ## Future plans!
 Here are my future plans for the art gallery!
+- Finish writing routes and create API.js file to communicate with backend.
 - Admin Dashboard to add in artpieces easily (Will need backend for this, also manually adding data to json files is going to get annoying fast).
 - Search functionality (If I end up having around 150+ artpieces).
 - Comment section and like/dislike buttons (Will need backend for this.).